Build a receiver

 Jaeger trace

-Granted, this is a Jaeger trace, but it was generated by a trace pipeline within the Collector, therefore you can use it to learn a few things about the OTel trace data model :
+Although this is a Jaeger trace, it was generated by a trace pipeline in the Collector.
+This can help you understand a few things about the OTel trace data model:

-• A trace is made of one or multiple spans structured within a hierarchy to represent dependencies.
+• A trace consists of one or more spans structured in a hierarchy to represent dependencies.

 • The spans can represent operations within a service and/or across services.

-Creating a trace within the trace receiver will be slightly different than the way you would do it with the SDKs, so let’s start reviewing the high level concepts.
+Creating a trace in the trace receiver will be slightly different from how you would do it with the SDKs, so let’s begin by reviewing the high level concepts.

 Working with Resources

 A Resource is an immutable representation of the entity producing telemetry as Attributes.
-For example, a process producing telemetry that is running in a container on Kubernetes has a Pod name, it is in a namespace and possibly is part of a Deployment which also has a name.
+For example, a process producing telemetry that is running in a container on Kubernetes has a Pod name, runs in a namespace and may be part of a Deployment with its own name.
 All three of these attributes can be included in the Resource.

-Traces are most commonly used to represent a service request (the Services entity described by Jaeger’s model), which are normally implemented as processes running in a compute unit, but OTel’s API approach to describe a Resource through attributes is flexible enough to represent any entity that you may require like ATMs, IoT sensors, the sky is the limit.
+Traces are most commonly used to represent a service request (the Services entity described in Jaeger’s model), which is normally implemented as processes running in a compute unit.
+However, OTel’s API approach to describe a Resource through attributes, is flexible enough to represent any entity that you may need, such as ATMs, IoT sensors, and much more.

 So it’s safe to say that for a trace to exist, a Resource will have to start it.

-In this tutorial we will simulate a system that has telemetry that demonstrate ATMs located in 2 different states (eg: Illinois and California) accessing the Account’s backend system to execute balance, deposit and withdraw operations, therefore we will have to implement code to create the Resource types representing the ATM and the backend system.
+In this tutorial, we will simulate a system with telemetry that demonstrates ATMs located in 2 different states (for example, Illinois and California) accessing the Account’s backend system to execute balance, deposit and withdrawal operations.
+To achieve this, we will implement code to create the Resource types representing the ATM and the backend system.

 touch tailtracer/model.go

-Now, within the model.go file, add the definition for the Atm and the BackendSystem types as follow:
+Now, in the model.go file, add the definition for the Atm and the BackendSystem types as follows:

 tailtracer/model.go